sloppyjuicy/cogniassist-docs/docs/Intro.md

 ### Language Agnostic NLU pipeline

-CogniAssist provides a powerful contextual AI assistant through its sophisticated NLU engine which makes your bot less bot-like.
+CogniAssist provides a powerful contextual AI assistant through its sophisticated NLU engine, which makes your bot less bot-like.

 - It determines the user needs and captures the key contextual information.
 - selects the next best response or action based on the conversation history.